nota-github/retrieved_collection_compression_BOOSTCAMP/README.md

 * index: pre-built index of wikipedia
   * we will not re-train passage encoder
 * wiki: pre-processed raw data for making index
-* pre-trained `query encoder` will be downloaded from [huggingface modelhub](https://huggingface.co/princeton-nlp/densephrases-multi-query-multi)
+* pre-trained `query encoder` will be automatically downloaded from [huggingface modelhub](https://huggingface.co/princeton-nlp/densephrases-multi-query-multi)

 #### step 5.
 Retrieve relevant sentences with varying #retrieve
 * fixed setting